-We now have 450 poems by 80+ regional, national and international poets in the telepoem book.
+We have over 1000 poems by regional, national and international poets in the Telepoem Directory.

 We take the personal area code of each poet and put it first; then the poet's last name translates into the three prefix numbers; and finally, the poem title is the last four suffix digits.

 For example: (928) 736-7327 in the Telepoem Directory is Pear Blossom Highway by Flagstaff poet Jesse Sensibar.

 736 = S-E-N on the phone key pad

 7327 = P-E-A-R on the phone key pad